What Giant Redwood Forest is Closest to San Francisco?

 Why go?
 Jack Armstrong Park is conveniently located for an afternoon trip to visit Napa or Sonoma Valley.

-Located in Sonoma County, the Armstrong redwood stand is not as impressive as some other locations but it is a great place to explore away from the crowds.
+Located in Sonoma County, the Armstrong redwood stand is not as impressive as some other locations, but it is a great place to explore away from the crowds.
 Two miles of trails weave in and out of the forest and past three large trees.
-The Colonel Armstrong Tree is the largest and reaches beyond 250 feet tall.
+The Colonel Armstrong Tree is the largest and reaches more than 250 feet tall.

 Know before you go.
-Don’t forget to visit the Redwood Theater when you are there as well.
+Don’t forget to visit the Redwood Theater when you are there!

 Why go?
-What these redwoods lack in comparison to other Northern California redwood groves is made up for by stunning views of the Big Sur River, the lofty Santa Lucia Mountains, and the McWay Waterfall and Bixby Bridge on the Pacific Coast Highway.
+Stunning views of the Big Sur River, the lofty Santa Lucia Mountains, and the McWay Waterfall and Bixby Bridge on the Pacific Coast Highway.

 Why go?
 A spectacularly beautiful place to experience the Giant Sequoias in spring with blooming dogwoods, in summer with trails open to the entire park, in fall with the dogwoods changing to their fall colors, and in winter with annual snowfall.